CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-linux.md

 # Build Collabora Office

-This is the Collabora Office Linux Desktop app built on Qt6 WebEngine.
+This is the Collabora Office Linux desktop app built on Qt6 WebEngine.

-## Dependencies
+## Requirements

 ### Fedora